-Dr. Steele is CEO and Founder of enjoi Diversity & Innovation Consulting.
+Dr. Steele is CEO of enjoi Japan K.K..
 In her practitioner-consultant role, she supports seniors leaders in Japan with high level D&I business strategies on diverse talent mobilization and cutting edge corporate policy designs that drive innovation, competitive edge and inclusive corporate cultures.
 She curates and convenes the enjoi D&I thought partner network with 100+ leaders in Japan/APAC who share commitments to diversity, inclusion, women’s leadership, and non-hierarchical sharing of diverse expertise.

 An Activator (angel investor) with SheEO Canada investing in women-led ventures, Dr. Steele is also a Governor with the Canadian Chamber of Commerce in Japan, serves as Representative co-Director of FEW Japan Incorporate Association, and is Vice President of the Chikuma International Exchange Association in rural Nagano.
 She teaches “Diversity and Disaster Risk Governance” in the Graduate School of Global Environmental Studies, Sophia University and is a Research Fellow at ICU.